 This piece introduces the toxic, undigested material called ama, whose qualities directly oppose those of agni.
 Ama in the body can either be the cause or the result of impaired agni—and in either case, threatens our health.

 Your Unique Path to Healing

 Ayurveda honors the body’s innate intelligence.
 In many cases, when we return the body to balance, it heals itself naturally, and our symptoms simply cease to exist.
 It’s also important to understand that, in Ayurveda, context is everything.
 Ayurveda teaches us to look beyond our symptoms and to identify the primary imbalance(s) behind them.
 Correcting the underlying cause is a fundamental part of the Ayurvedic healing process.
 This is why each individual’s situation is so important.
-A seasoned Ayurvedic practitioner might give two people with Crohn’s disease very different recommendations.
-Likewise, two people with chronic constipation might be directed to follow individually nuanced treatment strategies.
+Two people with chronic constipation might be directed to follow individually nuanced treatment strategies.
 It all depends on who they are as individuals—their age, their constitution, their imbalances, their diet, their lifestyle, their strengths, and their weaknesses.
 In other words, in Ayurveda, it matters how you arrived at this particular moment in time, and that context can help to reveal where it is that you have the greatest capacity to heal—your unique entry point for profound change.

 A qualified Ayurvedic practitioner can support you in getting to the bottom of—and resolving—your particular concerns.
 But with or without professional guidance, Ayurveda offers a number of elegant treatment strategies for every ailment.
 Finding the specific combination of tools that will most powerfully support you can take a bit of time and effort.
 But, it’s a rewarding journey, and we sincerely hope that we can support you along the way.